 A buttonhole loop type of thread eye is stronger than a thread chain eye because more thread is attached directly to the fabric.
 This type of thread eye works well when the hook and eye will be under stress in a fitted garment.
 For example, a fitted gown that has a side seam with an invisible zipper would benefit from this type of eye because it is unobtrusive but strong enough to withstand holding the garment together while the zipper is closed.

-Step-by-Step Instructions for Sewing a Buttonhole Loop Eye
+Sewing a Buttonhole Loop Eye

 Continue to 5 of 6 below.